 Relaxed performances, sometimes referred to as sensory-friendly or autism-friendly performances, are designed to make the experience of visiting venues and seeing a show more comfortable and fulfilling for autistic people.

-Relaxed performances can also be beneficial for those with mental health conditions, neurological conditions, chronic pain conditions, people with learning difficulties and very young children.
+Relaxed performances can also be beneficial for those with mental health conditions, neurological conditions, chronic pain conditions, people with learning differences and / or learning disabilities and parents with babies or very young children.

 Traditional rules or etiquette that can exist in mainstream theatre can be difficult and stressful for certain people, so relaxed performances provide a safe space by removing these restrictions on a person’s behaviour.
 Putting on a relaxed performance/s will encourage attendance at the Fringe by previously neglected audiences.